deis/deis/docs/gettingstarted/concepts.rst

 :ref:`Layers <layer>` are homogeneous groups of :ref:`Nodes <node>` that perform work on behalf of a formation.
-Each node in a layer has the same :ref:`Flavor` and Chef configuration, allowing them to be scaled with ease.
+Each node in a layer has the same :ref:`Flavor` and Chef configuration, allowing them to be scaled easily.
 Formations have two types of layers.

 Runtime Layers
 ^^^^^^^^^^^^^^